jamesallen0351/regression-project/README.md

 ## Next steps

-- With more time I would do:
+- With more time I would like to:

     - a.
 Explore the year built and age of propety compared to property value